mleiva182/MyListAnime/README.md

 * ViewModel and data from api
 * ViewModel UI with StateFlow, navigation
 * repository, datasources, bd room. reactive ui
-* clean arquitecture with modules
+* clean arquitecture with modules and convention plugins